DR CHRISTIAAN (CHRIS) WILLEMS

 His multi-disciplinary Doctoral research and qualifications have informed the development of APAC’s Bachelor of Screen & Stage (BSS) Degree, which reconciles academic rigour with professional relevance.

-Course Coordinator - Acting
+Head of Acting, Course Coordinator - Acting

 “Give yourselves the permission to be excellent”